To the editor of THE EAGLE:

 Many years ago my father, a decorated World War II veteran, brought me to the home of a Holocaust survivor.
 This meticulously groomed, diminutive woman showed me the numbers tattooed on her arm and instructed me to make sure that this atrocity is never repeated.
-If college professors and school teachers refuse to inform their students of this horrible era in time then how do we ensure that history will not repeat itself.

 I have been a student at Berkshire Community College and I assure you that the question of "What was the Holocaust" is not too complicated for me.
 The professors I had at Berkshire Community College were excellent.
 They encouraged me to learn, and thankfully, never felt the need to dumb things down for my fellow students or me.